neverix/neverix.github.io/_posts/2021-05-19-one-sketch-a-day.md

 [Waves](https://editor.p5js.org/neverik/sketches/CaKPfJscXw).

 First, I created a 2D wave simulation.
 Then I started adding interactivity and this slowly turned into a game.
+This is a 3D experiment, and there weren't any problems except for making mouse interactions work with boxes.
+I had to add an external library to handle them.